camlivio/camlivio.github.io/aboutme.md

 - computational approaches to text analysis
 - open access
 - open research practices
+- research impact
 - information/misinformation
-- translation and the use of corpora in translation (particularly collocation analysis and parallel text analysis)
-- foreign languages in general (and the Romance languages in particular)
+- languages in general (and the Romance languages in particular)
-- the science of learning
-- pragmatics